The Radioactive Puppies Of Chernobyl Are Finally Getting The Help They Need

 “The rules of man mean nothing to the world of dog,” Hixson said.
 “They lay, they dig, they roll around, they drink puddles.”

-The result is dogs with radiation particles on their fur and inside their bodies — though researchers don’t know exactly how much.
+The result is dogs with radioactive particles on their fur and inside their bodies — though researchers don’t know exactly how much.

 Employees at the plant technically aren’t supposed to interact with the dogs, but many have grown strongly attached to the animals, feeding and playing with them.